hsshon/hsshon.github.io/_projects/2_project.md

 Project Description

-- Conducted a national-standard preliminary feasibility study for a new arterial corridor, integrating demand forecasting, network assignment, and economic/environmental appraisal to compare do-nothing, do-minimum, and staged-build alternatives.
+- Built EMME-based multimodal network scenarios and performed traffic assignment to quantify travel-time savings, safety, and emissions as inputs to cost-benefit analysis.

 Role & Contributions